Paul Todd (footballer)

-Paul Raymond Todd (born 8 May 1920) is a former English footballer who played as an inside forward in the Football League for Doncaster Rovers, Blackburn Rovers and Hull City.
+Paul Raymond Todd (8 May 1920 – October 2000) was an English footballer who played as an inside forward in the Football League for Doncaster Rovers, Blackburn Rovers and Hull City.

 Being stationed in the RAF near Doncaster during the war, Todd turned out for Doncaster 36 times in the wartime leagues.
 He was also captain of the RAF Command team in Ceylon.
 With the war over and League football recommencing, he signed for Doncaster and became a regular for the next four seasons, becoming captain under manager Peter Doherty.
 In his first season, he scored 26 goals from 44 appearances.

 He moved to then high-flying Blackburn Rovers, and then to Hull City.